tkilias/docker-db/README.md

 EXASOL is the intelligent, high-performance in-memory analytic database that just works.

-# What is this image
+# What is in this repository?

-This image is a dockerized version of the EXASOL DB 6.0.0 suitable for testing.
+This repository represents a dockerized version of the EXASOL DB 6.0.0 suitable for testing.

 Currently supported features:
 - start/stop database